AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 1. Adjust the slider to the Never notify level.
 When finished, close the command window and close the System Configuration window.
 1. Verify that registry setting for UAC is set to 0 (zero).
 Perform the following steps to verify:

-    1. Microsoft recommends backing up the registry before you modify it.
+    1. Microsoft® recommends backing up the registry before you modify it.
 For detailed steps, see [How to back up and restore the registry in Windows](https://support.microsoft.com/en-us/help/322756).
-    1. Open Microsoft Windows Registry editor.
+    1. Open Microsoft® Windows Registry editor.
 To open registry editor, go to Start &gt; Run, type regedit, and click OK.
     1. Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\system\`.
 Ensure value of EnableLUA is set to 0 (zero).
     1. Ensure value of **EnableLUA** is set to 0 (zero).
 If the value is not 0, change the value to 0.
 Close the registry editor.